 Just because some clients fight to have murder charges reduced to manslaughter does not mean that manslaughter charges should be taken lightly.
 The consequences of a murdering conviction are very real—and very serious.

 Attorney Kevin Trombold is committed to providing every manslaughter client with a high-quality, aggressive, effective legal defense.
 He will investigate the crime, question the witnesses, examine the evidence, and work diligently to cast doubt on the prosecution’s case against you.
-Over the last two decades, Seattle defense attorney Kevin Trombold has prevailed on behalf of countless clients accused of violent crimes in the Seattle area.
-If you are accused of manslaughter or any crime of violence, make the call immediately.
+Over the last two decades, Seattle defense attorney Kevin Trombold has prevailed on behalf of countless clients accused of violent crimes around the Seattle area.
+If someone you know, or you are accused of manslaughter or any crime of violence, make the call immediately.

 CRIMINAL NEGLIGENCE AND RECKLESSNESS

 Part of the definition of first degree manslaughter is that the defendant must have acted with recklessness.
 How does the law define reckless behavior?
 A person is considered to be reckless when he or she knows of or disregards a substantial risk that a wrongful act may occur and this disregard constitutes a gross deviation from the standard of care that a reasonable person would exercise in the same situation.

 In order to be convicted of second degree manslaughter, the prosecution must show that you acted with criminal negligence.
 But, what exactly is criminal negligence?
 Criminal negligence is when a person fails to be aware of a substantial risk that a wrongful act may occur and his or her failure to be aware of this risk constitutes a gross deviation from the standard of care that a reasonable person would exercise in the same situation.